Cryptanalysis: Quantum computing applications for cryptanalysis

 Quantum computers, which are still in the early phases of research, have potential use in cryptanalysis.
 For example, Shor's Algorithm could factor large numbers in polynomial time, in effect breaking some commonly used forms of public-key encryption.
+Naturally, given the threats that quantum computing poses to cryptography, numerous methods of encrypting data have been devised that are quantum safe, such as lattice-based cryptography, which increases the difficulty of cryptanalysis.

 By using Grover's algorithm on a quantum computer, brute-force key search can be made quadratically faster.
 However, this could be countered by doubling the key length.